megasyntax/BashFTP/README.md

 # BashFTP
-A file changes, it uploads it via FTP fast.
+A file changes, it uploads it via FTP with updates, logs & removes files, running all the time, smart Log-Handling and script is both MacOS/Linux capable.
-Logs and Vanishes, removing files.
-Running all the time.
-Smart Log-Handling and both MacOS/Linux capable.
 ![Screenshot 2024-03-06 at 23 46 39](https://github.com/megasyntax/BashFTP/assets/102532457/900a41e1-7059-4549-b73c-daed893ef9e1)